 These aren’t anything to be worried about in my opinion, it’s just a chance for the teachers to observe the kids and see how they interact with others.

-My daughter’s current yōchien has no examination (although the flashcards felt like an exam so I may be wrong); however, she had to do an examination for her new yōchien.
-She was observed by the teachers for ten minutes with two others kids in a classroom.
+My daughter’s previous yōchien had no examination (although the flashcards felt like an exam so I may be wrong); however, she had to do an examination for her new yōchien.
+She was observed by the teachers for ten minutes with two other kids in a classroom.
 Afterward, she seemed really happy and showed off the stickers she got.
 Based on what she told us, they read some books and played with the teachers.

 How to Prepare for Yōchien in Japan